orenfromberg/orenfromberg.tech/content/blog/llama-cpp-on-windows/index.md

     -- Generating done (0.7s)
     -- Build files have been written to: C:/Users/orenf/llama.cpp/build
     ```
-1. Then run:
+2. Then run:
     ```
-    PS C:\Users\orenf\llama.cpp\build> cmake --build . --config Release
+    cmake --build . --config Release
     ```
-1. Once it finishes building, create a models subdirectory and copy the model into it:
+3. Once it finishes building, create a models subdirectory and copy the model into it:
     ```
     cd bin/Release
     mkdir models
     mv Folder\Where\You\Downloaded\The\Model .\models
     ```
-1. Finally, run the model:
+4. Finally, run the model:
     ```
      .\main.exe -m .\models\llama-2-13b-chat.Q5_K_M.gguf --color -p 'tell me some cool facts' 2> $null
     ```
+    Note: the `2> $null` is used to suppress the debugging output.

 Here was the response:
 <hr />
 Here are some cool facts about the human brain: